JCassio1/Backend-Password-Cracker/README.md

 Solutions | Pros | Cons
 | :--- | ---: | :---:
-Search with regular expressins  | Extremely powerful search pattern | Passwords are not in plain text Search with MYSQL  | Compares cracked passwords faster with search engine | DBMS can ocasionally time-out
+Search with regular expressins  | Extremely powerful search pattern | Passwords are not in plain text Search with MYSQL  | Compares cracked passwords faster with search engine | DBMS can ocasionally time-out Chunkify word and perform multiple SELECT on database  | Search is quicker than one at a time | Uses more resources and only worked with small files

-## 🛣 Solution
+## 🛣 Choosen solution

-Searching directly with DBMS.
+Searching directly with DBMS one word at a time.
+It is a more time consuming approach, however, it works with large file and returns the number of matches at the end of the search.
 To search for matching MD5 salted passwords in the database, word/numeric/alphanumeric values were created and appended to text files that are then used to compare.

 It operates in the following way: